envoi-io/envoi-cloud-desktops/README.md

 ```

-### Launch Windows Server 2019 for Machine Learning and AI processing with Nice DCV
+### Windows Server 2019 for Machine Learning and AI processing with Nice DCV

 ```text